hexarc-software/RawQuery/readme.md

                 Clause.As(To.Number(6.3), "Income"),
                 Clause.As(To.String("w2"), "Worker"))));

-//Let's make a simple pivot to look at workers' income by days. var sql =
+//Let's make a simple pivot query to look at workers' income by days. var sql =
     Clause.Pivot(
         Clause.Select(